tokoba/gemini-mcp-tool-nano/README.md

-## the contribution framework is currently in testing, the goal is to use gemini to create gemini-mcp-tool tools. ##
+ >the contribution framework is currently in testing, the goal is to use gemini to create gemini-mcp-tool tools, automate tool creation and merging with automation, TUI based tool generator

 # Gemini MCP Tool